onivaevents/oniva-graphql-doc/README.md

 Requesting the available events into a third-party application requires the following 2 requests:

 1. Get the authentication token
-2. Request the events
+2. Request the events via the `eventTeasers`

-Note: Without a token you can still request the event list.
-However, only public properties are returned.
+Note: Additionally to the `eventTeasers` there is also the now deprecated `events` field with a more extensive set of properties.
+For better performance you should use the `eventTeasers` whenever possible.

 The sample is available in [samples/zoon-events-sample.php](samples/zoon-events-sample.php)